 Golden Retrievers and Labradors are prone to developing tracheal collapse or laryngeal paralysis, which makes it hard for them to breathe because they can’t properly open and close their larynx.
 Such a condition can also increase their risk of heatstroke.

-How Is heatstroke treated in dogs?
+How is heatstroke treated in dogs?

 Remember that heatstroke can be prevented by providing access to shade and water, and by avoiding strenuous exercise in hot weather.